wp-plugins/woocommerce-bulk-discount/readme.txt

 == Changelog ==

+= 1.2.2 =
+* (2 Sep 2013) Changing default state of product variation setting checkbox for default behaviour of previous versions.

 = 1.2.1 =
 * (26 Aug 2013) Making the plugin i18n ready, currently there are English and Czech locales.